digital-dreamer/twister-proxy/README.md

 You probably damaged settings.json when editing it.
 If you can spot what went wrong, you can correct it, if not, download the default settings.json and redo your customization.

-If you get stuck, and need some help setting up a public Twister server, you can ask in the issue sction, even if it is not an actual issue with the code.
+If you get stuck, and need some help setting up a public Twister server, you can ask in the issue section, even if it is not an actual issue with the code.